 PAY ATTENTION, CLASS: TODAY WE learn from David Feldman, American, how to correctly structure a portable visual joke (in this case, a bumpersticker) for maximum satiric and comic effect.

 First point: Understand the medium.
-The human eye travels a line of text, or what the brain immediately assesses as same, from left to right.
+The English-speaking American eye travels a line of text, or what the brain immediately assesses as same, from left to right.

 Second point: Camouflage.
 On a black background, the eye first registers a patriotic symbol — an American flag overlaying a proud bald eagle’s profile — followed by a line of white text.